Tokke Hydroelectric Power Station

-The Tokke Power Station (Tokke kraftverk) is a hydroelectric power station located in the municipality Tokke in Telemark, Norway, owned by Statkraft.
-It operates at an installed capacity of 430 MW, with an average annual production of 2,140 GWh.
-The power station exploits the height difference of 394 metres from the lake Vinjevatn to Bandak.
+The Tokke Power Station (Tokke kraftverk) is a hydroelectric power station located in Tokke Municipality in Telemark county, Norway.
+It is owned by Statkraft and it operates at an installed capacity of 430 MW, with an average annual production of 2140 GWh.
+The power station exploits the height difference of 394 m from the lake Vinjevatn to the lake Bandak.